thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

 This chart includes re-invested dividends and is adjusted for inflation via CPI but **does not** account for any taxes or fees.

+I chose to do this because the original graphic sparked some curiosities:

+1. The Times/Crestmont chart suggests a median return of 4.1%, which seems low to me based on other estimates.
+The chart accounts for inflation and dividends.
+It also includes "taxes and fees", but doesn't specify what those are in the article (though their website does have an [assumptions page](https://www.crestmontresearch.com/docs/Stock-Matrix-Assumptions.pdf) that were likely used).

+1. More data could be included.
+Almost a decade of data has accumulated since this article was published and there exists S&P 500 data dating all the way back to the 1870s[^1].

+1. The analysis shows how a lump sum investment has faired over the last century or so, but it would also be interesting to see how periodic investments and dollar cost averaging affect the results.

 ## How do the charts compare?

 According to the Times, the original chart was made by Ed Easterling, a financial researcher at [Crestmont Research](https://www.crestmontresearch.com/), after a debate with a client regarding expected market returns.
 If you are interested, Crestmont research has [updated matrices on their website](https://www.crestmontresearch.com/stock-matrix-options/), which, though styled differently, contain additional data such as P/E ratios, significant events of the year, and more.

 My chart has the same general shape of the [Crestmont/Times graph](<(http://archive.nytimes.com/www.nytimes.com/interactive/2011/01/02/business/20110102-metrics-graphic.html?_r=2)>).
 You can see various lengthy bull markets in 1920s, 1950s, 1980s, and 1990s.
 There is the great depression, high inflation of 1970s, and the 2008 financial meltdown.

 However, you'll also notice that the returns in my version of the graphic are significantly higher.
 This is most likely due to my exclusion of taxes and fees.
+But which is more relevant for your situation?
+Personally, I really just wanted to know what expected return to plug into my retirement calculator.
+If you don't care for all the assumptions talk, just [skip to the answer](/guaranteed-stock-market-returns#so-whats-the-answer).

-### Historic Long-Term Market Returns
+## Assumptions Affect Historic Long-Term Market Returns

 I've seen so many different estimates for long term expected market returns that are supposedly based on historical performance of the S&P500.
-The Times chart suggests a median annual return of 4.1%, while I've seen other estimates as high as [12%](https://www.daveramsey.com/blog/the-12-reality).
+As stated earlier, the Times chart suggests a median annual return of 4.1%, while I've seen other estimates as high as [12%](https://www.daveramsey.com/blog/the-12-reality).
 Why is such a concrete question so hard to get a consistent answer to?

 One reason there are many different estimates is that there are many variables.